knime/knime-cloud-azure/README.md

 Termination notifications are sent to the VM's in A VMSS using an event system.
 Each VM in the VMSS will receive the termination event.
 By periodically checking for new events, a KNIME Executor instance can recognize that it is being terminated.

-There are two pieces to supporting the Application Health Extensions:
+Supporting termination notification requires:

-* Specifying configuration of the extension in the ARM template
+* Specifying configuration of the termination notification in the ARM template
-* A script run periodically on the VM to recognize the notification and *complete* the termination when ready.
-This script is provided by the KNIME Executor automatically.
+* A script run periodically on each Executor VM to recognize the termination notification and *complete* the termination when ready.
+This script is provided by the KNIME Executor and is configured to execute periodically.

 Here is a fragment of the ARM template that enables the termination notification: